subh-775/subh-775/README.md

 ## 🚀 About Me
 I am a passionate programmer specializing in Computer Vision and Deep Learning, constantly exploring the evolving world of AI and its deep intricacies.
 My journey is driven by a strong desire to develop intelligent AI solutions that effectively tackle real-world challenges.

 With a deep-rooted interest in Data Science, AI research, and Deep Learning, I continuously seek to bridge the gap between research and practical implementation.
-Some of my work revolves around leveraging cutting-edge AI techniques like `Stable Diffusion`, `ControlNet`, `GenAI`, and other SOTA `Diffusion Models`, particularly in image generation.
+Some of my work revolves around leveraging cutting-edge AI techniques like `Stable Diffusion`, `ControlNet`, `GenAI`, and other SOTA `Diffusion Models`, particularly in/for image generation tasks.

 ---
 <p align="center">